-Vol.3 Issue XI (March 2019)
+Vol.4 Issue II (June 2019)

-Website: www.ijim.in ISSN: 2456-0553 (online) Pages 6-8
+Website: www.ijim.in ISSN: 2456-0553 (online)

-usually through a Wed-based graphical user interface.
+Pages 11-13

+workstation in direct, continous communications with the central computer.
+Although the software used in online catalogs is proprietary and not standardized, most online catalogs are searchable by author, title, subject heading, and keywords, and most public and academic libraries in the United States provide free public access, usually through a Wed-based graphical user interface.
 Click here to log on to the online catalog of the Library of Congress in Washington D.C.
 Synonymous with OPAC.-OPAC = online form public access catalog

-5.0 Why make this distinction?
+5.0 Why make this distinction ?

 There are those who call an online catalog the "online card catalog" or something similar.
-There are no cards on the computer, so that calling the online computer the "card" catalog is misnomer "Card" refers only to the medium the catalog appears on - PLEASE DON"T DO IT!
+There are no cards on the computer, so that calling the online computer the "card" catalog is misnomer "Card" refers only to the medium the catalog appears on - PLEASE DON"T DO IT !

-Elements of cataloging From ODLIS definition
+5.1 Elements of cataloging From ODLIS definition

-- bibliographic description - subject analysis - assignment of classification notation (meaning the symbols used by the classification system) - > activities involved in physically preparing the item for the shelf.
+- bibliographic description - ➤ subject analysis - > assignment of classification notation (meaning the symbols used by the classification system) - > activities involved in physically preparing the item for the shelf.

-Basic bibliographic information (AKA) bibliographic description)
+5.2 Basic bibliographic information (AKA) bibliographic description)

-Author, title, publisher, date -Education Basic physical information (AKA physical description): -Size, no of pages, whether illustrated if it has a bibliography and/or index -Format (book, recording, electronic, etc) subject information (AKA subject analysis)
+Author, title, publisher, date -Education Basic physical information (AKA physical description) : -Size, no of pages, whether illustrated if it has a bibliography and/or index -Format (book, recording, electronic, etc) subject information (AKA subject analysis)

-International standard Bibliographic (ISBD)
+5.3 International standard Bibliographic (ISBD)

 International Standard Bibliographic 12 Description (ISBD) is the worldwide standard (not to be confused with ISBN!)
-Clean draft of revised consolidated ISBD for worldwide review ISBD: International Standard Bibliographic Description Consolidated Education Berlin/Munich: De Gruyter Saur, 2011 This is the new edition of the consolidated ISBD that was published in 2007.
+Clean draft of revised consolidated ISBD for worldwide review ISBD : International Standard Bibliographic Description Consolidated Education Berlin/Munich : De Gruyter Saur, 2011 This is the new edition of the consolidated ISBD that was published in 2007.